alex-r-bigelow/AirU-website/README.md

 To sync changes that you make to the vagrant VM, run `vagrant rsync-auto` in this directory; it will watch for changes and propagate them to the VM.
 To access the VM's command line, type `vagrant ssh`; inside the VM, this directory is synced to `/vagrant`.

-To restart the authentication server (from inside the VM): `sudo systemctl restart authentication`
+To restart the web server (from inside the VM): `sudo systemctl restart web`

 *Note:* I've noticed some irregularities with syncing shared folders / forwarded ports. `vagrant plugin install vagrant-vbguest` may help if you encounter these issues.